qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

       isSelected = !isSelected;
 ```

-Next we handle keyboard modifier as Shift and Control.
+Next, we handle keyboard modifiers like Shift and Control.
-If none of them is pressed, only the currently clicked column is selected, and other columns are unselected.
+If neither is pressed, only the currently clicked column is selected, and the other columns are deselected.
-If only the Control modifier key is pressed, no other columns are unselected.
+If only the Control modifier key is pressed, no other columns are deselected.
-If the Shift modifier key is pressed (and Control modifier is not pressed),
+If the Shift modifier key is pressed (and the Control key is not pressed),
-then all the column between the currently clicked column the previously selected columns are selected.
+all columns between the currently clicked column and the previously selected columns are selected.
-As the columns are represented by the indexed collection, we find the last prior (left) selected column index and the first next (right) selected column index.
+Because columns are represented by an indexed collection, we find the last previously (left) index of the selected column and the first next (right) index of the selected column.
-If the previously selected columns where both on the left and on the right of the currently clicked column,
+If previously selected columns were both to the left and right of the currently clicked column,
-all the columns between the current and the nearest one are marked as selected.
+all columns between the current and the next one are marked as selected.

 ```csharp
       if (!Keyboard.Modifiers.HasFlag(ModifierKeys.Shift) && !Keyboard.Modifiers.HasFlag(ModifierKeys.Control))